webcoyote/linux-vm/README.md

     :: ... several minutes from now: success!

+# One more step: update virtual box guest additions

+    vagrant vbguest

+... and reboot the VM one more time so that useful settings like Bidirectional Clipboard copy/paste work.

 # Common errors

 Sometimes things don't work.
 Check the file ERRORS.md for solutions to